 - If you commit a criminal offence that could lead to you being deported from the UK

 - If you leave the UK for a period of more than two years – although you will be able to reapply for ILR in some circumstances.
-This does not apply to British Overseas citizens, British subjects or British protected persons, who cannot lose ILR status no matter how long they stay out of the UK.
+This does not apply to British Overseas citizens, British subjects, or British protected persons, who cannot lose ILR status no matter how long they stay out of the UK.